Islandora/documentation/docs/islandora/rdf-mapping.md

 Once loaded, RDF mappings can be customized for the needs of a particular site through Drupal's Configuration Synchronization UI at `admin/config/development/configuration`.
 They can be exported, modified, and re-imported one-at-a-time by choosing the "Single Item" option on the Export/Import tabs.
 You can also create new RDF mappings (e.g. for a custom content type) and load them through this interface, by copying an existing mapping and changing the appropriate values.

-!!! note "Possible future UI for RDF Mappings"
+!!! note "Contributed module for RDF Mappings"
     A custom module `rdfui` exists, and is installed-but-not-enabled on boxes provisioned by the claw-playbook.
 We don't use it because it is very rudimentary and limited to the schema.org vocabulary.
-There is a project underway to develop a [UI](https://github.com/Islandora-CLAW/CLAW/issues/647) to support RDF mappings to any ontology.
+We have an [open ticket](https://github.com/Islandora-CLAW/CLAW/issues/647) to develop a UI to support RDF mappings to any ontology.
+Contributions welcome.

 - A number of namespaces such as `ldp`, `ebucore`, `pcdm`, are `premis` are registered in `islandora.module` using `hook_rdf_namespaces()`.
 To register your own namespaces, you will need to create a custom module that implements that hook.
 - If you import a configuration that uses a namespace that is not registered, bad things will happen silently.